tathanhdinh/tocc/README.md

 ```

 - The mode JIT<sup>2</sup> can be used to see immediately the machine code, the function
-to jit must be given
+to jit must be specified
 ```
 ucc demo/slen.c -j -f slen
 ```

 - Sometimes, the obfuscation is to *heavy* then Hex-Rays may complain "too big function" (other
 decompilers like Ghidra or JEB have no such limit), then the mode *lightweight* can be used.
-In this mode, most of obfuscation transformation are removed
+In this mode, most of obfuscation transformations are removed
 ```
 ucc demo/slen.c -o slen_light.o -l
 ```

 ## Notes

-The compiler is in active development, it lacks many features of a full C compiler, for example
-it can generate object files only, executable is not yet possible.
-If you want to run the file, link
-it using a C compiler:
+ - The compiler is in development, in the current state it lacks *many features*<sup>3</sup> of a full C compiler, for example it can generate object files only, executable is not yet possible.
+If you want to run the file, please link it using a C compiler:

 ```C
 // create a main.c